 The other option is to change the play through the cadence.

-If he normally calls out the color Blue, for example, he can call out Black to signify an audible.
+If he normally calls out the color Blue -- Blue 80, for example -- he can call out Black to signify an audible.

 Then, the numbers that follow the color Black will tell the players what the new play is.